 This article provides a practical explanation of the Failure Mode and Effect Analysis or FMEA.
 After reading this article, you will understand the basics of this powerful quality management and risk analysis tool.
-In this article, you can also download a free FMEA template to apply your knowledge directly.

 Failure Mode and Effect Analysis or FMEA?